 What you smell and taste in a whisky is highly subjective.

 Even the pros do not always agree on the tasting notes.
-Therefore, we have combined the tasting notes from several sources into a cross-section Nose, Palate, and Finish to find the commonalities between two whiskies.
-We use the Aroma Wheel with its concentric circles of increasingly specific tastes and smells (general in the center; more specific the further out you go) to find Exact, Secondary, and General matches between two whiskies.
+Therefore, we have combined the tasting notes from several sources into a cross-sectional Nose, Palate, and Finish to find the commonalities between two whiskies.
+We use the Aroma Wheel with its concentric circles of increasingly specific tastes and smells to find Exact, Secondary, and General matches between two whiskies.
 We also take into account other important factors like mash bill, barrel type(s), ABV, region, ratings, price and more.
 We then weight each factor based on what we believe to be the approximate importance it has in determining whether two whiskies are similar.

 We're all different.